radiodiagnostica/resnet-cem-histo/PAPER.md

 **Table 2.** Performance metrics for the final ResNet-18 model using the optimal threshold (0.829); values are point estimates followed by 95 % confidence intervals.
 PR-AUC is for the HR-negative class.

-Figure 4 shows Grad-CAM visualisations for representative correctly and incorrectly classified cases, illustrating that network attention generally overlaps the enhancing tumour region.
+**Figure 5** shows Grad-CAM visualisations for representative correctly and incorrectly classified cases, illustrating that network attention generally overlaps the enhancing tumour region.

 ![activated-cropped-cems](activated-cropped-cems.png)
-**Figure 4.** Grad-CAM heat-maps overlaid on cropped CEM images.
+**Figure 5.** Grad-CAM heat-maps overlaid on cropped CEM images.
 Warm colours denote regions that contributed most to the HR-status prediction.

 ### Computational aspects
 Complete training (30 epochs) required approximately 10 minutes on an Apple M2 laptop with 8 GB unified memory.
 Inference time per image was not formally measured.